Of course Carey Price is playing much better. He’s married now. That’s what often happens.

 Rocket teaches his kids the finer points of hockey, which made me envious, and a sexy photo of a figure skater adorns his wall.

 On the bottom right, an injured Jean Beliveau in street clothes sits and talks with Dickie Moore.

 Circa 1954 Canadiens’ players, wives and girlfriends get together at Butch Bouchard’s Cabaret to enjoy some pops and chuckles.
 Bouchard (in glasses), Maurice and Lucille Richard, Ken Mosdell, Doug Harvey, Elmer Lach and all the rest of this happy bunch let off some steam during those glorious days when the Habs were close to embarking on five straight Stanley Cups.

 Just behind Bouchard and to the left of Elmer Lach is Gerry McNeil with wife Theresa.
-At the back, being served by the waiter, appears to be Bernie Geoffrion (with Marlene), and it’s possibly Jackie Leclair sitting beside Geoffrion.
-And the fellow to the Rocket’s right is Callum McKay (I think).
+At the back, being served by the waiter, appears to be Bernie Geoffrion (with Marlene).